pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/The-Difference-Between-Persistent-And-Non-Persistent-Topics-in-Apache-Pulsar.md

 author:
     name: Pulsar Neighborhood
     imgUrl:
+meta:
+    description: Topic in Apache Pulsar is a logical entity that producers write messages to & consumers read from.
+Read more to know about Persistent & Non-Persistent topics.
 ---

 A topic in Apache Pulsar is a logical entity that producers write messages/events to, and consumers read messages/events from.
 A topic is a critical concept in any publish-subscribe (pub-sub), pattern-based architecture.